 On the one hand, it's easy to cover your knees to forget any complexes you may have with this body part, although in this case I suggest for example wearing a midi dress or skirt (like the one of my new knitted dresses that I show above), which allows to continue giving prominence to the legs, maintaining a stylized and modern look.

-On the other hand, regardless of the format of legs that anyone can have, a miniskirt will always be sexy - and showing more leg normally improves this effect (depending on what context, of course).
+On the other hand, regardless of the format of legs that anyone can have, a miniskirt will always be sexy - and the more thigh we can teach, the better (depending on what context, of course).
 I assure you that the attention of others will go much more towards that upper part of the legs and not at all at the knees ...

 Arms - How many women tell me that if they have “fat” arms or shoulders, others that if they are tiny… Once again the formula is the same: highlight them, put attention there.